Zero copula

-Zero copula is a linguistic phenomenon whereby the subject is joined to the predicate without overt marking of this relationship (like the copula "to be" in English).
-One can distinguish languages that simply do not have a copula and languages that have a copula that is optional in some contexts.
+Zero copula, also known as null copula, is a linguistic phenomenon whereby the subject is joined to the predicate without overt marking of this relationship (like the copula to be in English).
+One can distinguish languages that simply do not have a copula and languages that have a copula that is optional in certain contexts.

-Many languages exhibit this in some contexts, including Assamese, Bengali, Kannada, Malay/Indonesian, Turkish, Tamil, Telugu, Malayalam, Hindi, Guarani, Kazakh, Turkmen, Japanese, Ukrainian, Russian, Belarusian, Tatar, Azerbaijani, Swahili, Hungarian, Hebrew, Arabic, Berber, Ganda, Hawaiian, Sinhala, Irish, Welsh, Nahuatl, Maori, Mongolian, Greenlandic, Lithuanian, Latvian, Polish, Slovakian, Quechua and American Sign Language.

 Dropping the copula is also found, to a lesser extent, in English and many other languages, used most frequently in rhetoric, casual speech, non-standard varieties, and headlinese, the writing style used in newspaper headlines.
 Sometimes, these omissions cause unintended syntactic ambiguity.

 In English

 Standard English exhibits a few limited forms of the zero copula.
-One is found in comparative correlatives like "the higher, the better" and "the more the merrier".
+One is found in comparative correlatives like "the bigger, the better" and "the more the merrier".
 However, no known natural language lacks this structure, and it is not clear how a comparative is joined with its correlate in this kind of copula.
 Zero copula also appears in casual questions and statements like "you from out of town?" and "enough already!" where the verb (and more) may be omitted due to syncope.
 It can also be found, in a slightly different and more regular form, in the headlines of English newspapers, where short words and articles are generally omitted to conserve space.
 For example, a headline would more likely say "Parliament at a standstill" than "Parliament is at a standstill".
 Because headlines are generally simple, in "A is B" statements, an explicit copula is rarely necessary.